NixOS/nixpkgs/pkgs/by-name/ni/nixos-rebuild-ng/README.md

   conflicting with the current `nixos-rebuild`.
 This means you can keep both in your system at the same time, but it also means that a few things like bash completion are broken right now (since it looks at `nixos-rebuild` binary)
-- `_NIXOS_REBUILD_EXEC` is **not** implemented yet, so different from `nixos-rebuild`, this will use the current version of `nixos-rebuild-ng` in your `PATH` to build/set profile/switch, while `nixos-rebuild` builds the new version (the one that will be switched) and re-exec to it instead.
-This means that in case of bugs in `nixos-rebuild-ng`, the only way that you will get them fixed is **after** you switch to a new version
-- Ignore any performance advantages of the rewrite right now, because of the 2 caveats above
 - Bugs in the profile manipulation can cause corruption of your profile that may be difficult to fix, so right now I only recommend using `nixos-rebuild-ng` if you are testing in a VM or in a filesystem with